Location of Adventure

 Age Limit on Family Botswana Safaris

-We welcome children age 6 and older on scheduled departures.
+We welcome children age 6 and older on our Family Botswana Safaris.
 However, while some 6-year-olds are well suited for our Botswana adventures, others may not be ready for the requirements of group travel.
 We believe it's best to consider this minimum age limit a guideline—you, as a parent or guardian, are best qualified to decide whether your child would enjoy the experience without compromising the comfort of others.
 We strongly encourage you to speak with one of our Adventure Specialists about the specific requirements of the trip so you can make an informed decision.
 We do not permit children younger than 6 on our scheduled departures due to safety regulations, physical limitations and concerns regarding group dynamics.
-Depending on the age of the child, children must be matched in rooms with adults for safety purposes and due to camp regulations.
+Depending on the age of the child, children must be matched in rooms with adults for safety purposes and due to camp regulations in Botswana.
+Additionally, children under 13 years old are not able to participate in the traditional mokoro boat rides for safety reasons and children must be approximately 12 years old to participate in the Skybed experience in the Khwai Private Reserve.
+Alternative activities will be provided for children as appropriate.

 Since the areas we travel to on this extension are remote and wild (that's why we go there!), we require medical evacuation insurance for this program.
 If you decline the medical evacuation insurance coverage offered by Natural Habitat, we require that you send us documentation of the independent coverage you have selected.
 We recommend that your chosen independent insurance plan includes at least $250,000 in medical evacuation coverage.
 Please note that we will add the cost of Natural Habitat’s medical evacuation policy to your tour invoice until you provide our office with proof of coverage including your insurance company's name, phone number and your individual policy number.
 Thank you for understanding that our policy exists exclusively in the interest of our guests' safety.